Maui Weather Forecast for April 04, 2025 | Maui Now

 Upcountry

-Tonight: Mostly cloudy.
-Scattered showers in the evening, then isolated showers after midnight.
-Lows around 44 at the visitor center to around 42 at the summit.
+Today: Mostly sunny in the morning then becoming partly sunny.
+Highs 52 to 69.
 East winds up to 15 mph.
-Chance of rain 40 percent.

-Friday: Breezy.
-Partly sunny with isolated showers.
-Highs 53 to 69.
-East winds up to 20 mph.
-Chance of rain 20 percent.

 East Maui

-Tonight: Mostly cloudy with isolated showers.
+Today: Partly sunny with isolated showers.
 Haze.
-Lows around 69 near the shore to around 53 near 5000 feet.
-Southeast winds up to 15 mph.
+Highs 78 to 84 near the shore to around 68 near 5000 feet.
+East winds up to 15 mph.
 Chance of rain 20 percent.

 Lanai City

-Tonight: Mostly cloudy.
-Isolated showers in the evening.
-Haze through the night.
-Lows 59 to 66.
-Light winds.
-Chance of rain 20 percent.

-Friday: Partly sunny.
+Today: Mostly cloudy.
 Haze through the day.
 Isolated showers in the afternoon.
-Highs 69 to 80.
+Highs 69 to 79.
 Northeast winds up to 15 mph.
 Chance of rain 20 percent.

-Friday Night: Partly cloudy.
-Lows 59 to 66.
+Tonight: Mostly cloudy.
+Lows 58 to 66.
 Northeast winds up to 15 mph increasing to 10 to 15 mph after midnight.

 Kaunakakai

-Friday: Partly sunny.
-Haze through the day.
-Isolated showers in the afternoon.
-Highs 69 to 86.
-East winds up to 15 mph.
-Chance of rain 20 percent.

-Friday Night: Partly cloudy.
+Saturday: Mostly sunny.
 Breezy.
-Isolated showers after midnight.
-Lows 54 to 71.
-Northeast winds 10 to 20 mph.
-Gusts up to 40 mph after midnight.
+Isolated showers in the morning.
+Highs 68 to 86.
+Northeast winds 15 to 25 mph.
 Chance of rain 20 percent.

 Detailed Forecast